The Department of Counselor Education offers a 48-credit hour program (16 courses) leading to the Master of Arts in Rehabilitation Counseling.

 |************||Spring 2016||Fall 2016||Spring 2017||Fall 2017||Spring 2018||Fall 2018|

 Through a grant from the Department of Education, the Rehabilitation Counseling program awards scholarships to those students who desire to work in the state-federal vocational rehabilitation system.
-Contact Dr. Chuck Pistorio, firstname.lastname@example.org, for more information on the grant.
+Contact Dr. Craig Johnston, firstname.lastname@example.org for more information on the grant.

 Cost of Attendance

-The estimated cost of the 48 credit hour master's degree in Rehabilitation Counseling:
+The estimated cost for the 48 credit hour M.A. in Rehabilitation Counseling degree for the 2019-2020:

 Curriculum in Rehabilitation Counseling